 Since we could not bring our students to the Children's Clean Water Festival this year, we brought Clean Water Festival to our students - Virtually!
-Celebrate and learn all about WATER with recprdings from our live presentations, hands-on activities, video lessons, science exploration, art projects and much more.
+Celebrate and learn all about WATER with recordings from our live presentations, hands-on activities, video lessons, science exploration, art projects, and much more.

-Main Stage: Tillamook County's 4th & 5th grade students joined Tillamook Estuaries Partnership and our Parnters for a series of Live Webinars featuring adaptations of some of our favotire Children's Clean Water Festival activities.
+Main Stage: Tillamook County's 4th & 5th grade students joined Tillamook Estuaries Partnership and our Partners for a series of Live Webinars featuring adaptations of some of our favorite Children's Clean Water Festival activities.

-Webinars were held on March 2nd, 3rd, 9th, 10th, 16th and 17th.
+Webinars were held on March 2nd, 3rd, 9th, 10th, 16th, and 17th.
 Students interacted with TEP Staff and some of our partners through the Zoom chat and followed along as we did some hands-on activities related to Water.
-Recordings of the presentations are availalble below so anyone can participate too!
+Recordings of the presentations are available below so anyone can participate too!

 Scroll down for more information and to download the worksheets for each webinar!